alexandersandberg/alexandersandberg.com/content/theme-switcher.md

 ---

 So called _dark mode_ layouts have been getting a lot of attention and hype lately, as more and more companies have implemented an optional design of their websites and products.
-I've personally been using macOS Mojave's dark mode since release, and I'm completely sold on `prefers-color-scheme`.
+I've personally been using macOS Mojave's dark mode since release, and I'm completely sold on it.

 Ever since Safari released [their new @media feature `prefers-color-scheme`](https://webkit.org/blog/8475/release-notes-for-safari-technology-preview-68/), I've seen a lot of people experimenting with implementing this on their own websites.
 This new media feature - which is [now supported by Firefox](https://caniuse.com/#feat=prefers-color-scheme) as well - gave us a way to automatically detect the user's preference with some simple CSS.]